Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ### 🔍 Consulting Society, EPFL
 Led a student consulting team advising a bacterial diagnostics startup.
 Mentored three new members on junior projects, two of them were subsequently staffed on client-facing projects.

-[Slides](/files/AP-TCS-Presentation.pdf) from my Junior project on GHG mitigation in agriculture.
+[Recommendation](https://www.linkedin.com/in/aiswarya--prasad/#:~:text=Recommendations,Recommendations) received from client upon project completion.

 <!-- --- -->